rmscode/binary-garden/docs/software/hyper-v.md

 ## Shared Nothing Live Migration (SNLM)

-SNLM allows you to live migrate a VM from one Hyper-V host to another without the need for shared storage.
+SNLM allows you to live migrate a VM, and optionally its storage, from one Hyper-V host to another without the need for shared storage between the hosts.

 ### Prerequisites